 Prior to or in lieu of litigation of any child support case, or any divorce case in which child support is at issue, parents are free to voluntarily agree upon child support amounts and terms of payment outside of the court system.
 However, like many other agreements regarding family law matters, several good reasons exist, particularly related to enforcement, for memorializing a child support agreement by court order.
 Once a court order is entered regarding child support, the parties are no longer free to voluntarily agree to alter the amount or payment terms without obtaining the approval of the appropriate court.
 Furthermore, if a party is found to have violated a child support order, penalties ranging from interest on unpaid sums to jail time can be imposed.
 Hiring competent counsel to assist you in child support matters, even those matters upon which parties seem to be in agreement, is usually a wise decision.

-Steve Raynor and Kyle Farmer have had extensive experience both in negotiating appropriate child support agreements outside of court, and in litigating child support disputes in court.
+Steve Raynor has extensive experience both in negotiating appropriate child support agreements outside of court, and in litigating child support disputes in court.
 If you have a child support issue, please contact us to answer your questions, to confirm your calculations, or to represent you if there is a dispute regarding the amount of child support.